PhrozenByte/pico-file-prefixes/README.md

 Install
 -------

 Just [download the latest release](https://github.com/PhrozenByte/pico-file-prefixes/releases/latest) and upload the `PicoFilePrefixes.php` file to the `plugins` directory of your Pico installation (e.g. `/var/www/html/pico/plugins/`).
+The plugin is also available on [Packagist.org](https://packagist.org/packages/phrozenbyte/pico-file-prefixes) and may be included in other projects via `composer require phrozenbyte/pico-file-prefixes`.
 The plugin requires Pico 1.0+

 Config
 ------